sunflowerdeath/aardvark-old/core/docs/rendering.md

 # Rendering

+This document provides high level overview of the rendering engine architecture and describes some implementation details.

 Rendering consists of three phases: layout, painting and compositing.

 ## Layout

-Layout - calculating size and position of each element.
+In layout phase document calculates size and position of each element.
-Element takes constraints - minimum and maximum possible size - and decides what size it wants to be.
+Each element takes constraints &ndash; minimum and maximum possible size &ndash;
+and decides what size it wants to be.
 While doing it, element also calls layout of its children, and sets their sizes and positions.

-Relayout can be performed more effectively than initial layout.
-Layout can be performed on closest to changed element relayout boundary.
+Performing full document relayout on each change is bad for perfomance.
+Document can determine what part may be affected by changing a certain element and perform relayout only for this part.

+For relayout document finds closest element, that isolates changes.
-It is such element, that changes inside of it do not affect layout of its parents, it isolates all changes inside it.
+It means that no changes inside that element can change layout outside of it.
+Such elements are called "relayout boundaries".
-Here's how to find if an element is a relayout boundary:
+Here's how document determines if an element is a relayout boundary:

-- It gets tight constraints, so it can only be one size
+- It gets tight constraints from the parent, so it can only be one size

-- It depends only on the incoming constraints, and not on its own properties.
+- Its layout depends only on the incoming constraints, and not on properties or content.
   For example, when element always expands to all available space.

 ## Painting

 Painting - creating visual representation of elements.
-While painting, an element executes own painting commands and calls painting of its children.
-Before each set of painting commands, element should request current surface, because it can be changed, if some children are painted on separate layers.
+During painting phase, elements execute own painting commands and call painting of its children.
+Before preforming each set of painting commands, element should request current surface, because it can be changed, if some children are painted on separate layers.

 Only elements that were changed directly or changed their size or position after relayout will update their visual representation.
 All other elements will look the same, so they can reuse result of previous painting.
 This can be done in two ways:

 - Record painting commands into the object, that can be replayed later.

 - Painting element onto separate surface and copying it from it.
 This is called rasterization.
 It is fastest, but it requires additional memory.

 ## Layers system

 Support for layers is useful for several reasons:

 - It allows to repaint not all layers, but only those on which changed elements are located.

 - Operations with layers, like translating, rotating or changing opacity can be performed without repainting, it requires only compositing.
 Compositing is fast because it is performed on GPU.

 - Some layers come from external sources, for example, camera, video or native platform view.

 It is important to note, that if some element uses a separate layer, then everything that is painted after it should be placed on another separate layer.